Testimony ends in Donald Trump’s civil fraud trial, but the verdict isn’t expected until next month

 Closing arguments are set for Jan.
 11, and Judge Arthur Engoron has said he hopes to decide the case by the end of that month.
 The case threatens to disrupt the 2024 Republican front-runner’s real estate empire and even stop him from doing business in his native state.

-The verdict is up to the judge because New York Attorney General Letitia James brought the case under a state law that doesn’t allow for a jury.
+The verdict is up to the judge because New York Attorney General Letitia James brought the lawsuit under a state law that doesn’t allow for a jury.

 “In a strange way, I’m gonna miss this trial,” Engoron mused aloud Wednesday before the last hours of testimony, which were about accounting standards.